urchade/Filtered-Semi-Markov-CRF/README.md

 1. **Filtered Semi-Markov CRF**: This algorithm utilizes global span selection but adds label-dependent scoring and transition scores.
 It is essentially a filtered version of the original semi-CRF algorithm.
    - 📝 [Read the paper](https://urchade.github.io/assets/Filtered_Semi_CRF.pdf)

 2. **Standard Span-Based NER with Local Objective**: This is the baseline algorithm for training the span-based NER model.
-Our paper contains some details about this:
+Our paper contains details about this:
    - 📝 [Read the paper](https://aclanthology.org/2022.umios-1.1/)

 3. **Global Span Selection**: An implementation based on the model from Zaratiana et al., 2022a.